5hzdqd4788-afk/betterclipboard/README.md

 - Typical memory usage: **under 50 MB**
 - Up to **100 MB** with a full clipboard history

+P.S.
+The repository does not contain the most up-to-date source code; attempting to run it via Xcode may result in errors.

 ---

 ### System Requirements